mariodavid/mariodavid.github.io/_drafts/dont-squash-your-business-logic.md

 The UML representation of this change would look like this:

-{% include hover-image.html image="entity-interface-wrong.png" class="overview" description="Dependencies between classes before the dependency inversion" %}
+{% include hover-image.html image="entity-interface-wrong.png" class="shadow" description="Dependencies between classes before the dependency inversion" %}

-{% include hover-image.html image="entity-interface-right.png" class="overview" description="Dependencies between classes after the dependency inversion" %}
+{% include hover-image.html image="entity-interface-right.png" class="shadow" description="Dependencies between classes after the dependency inversion" %}

 Note, that this architectural changes does not come for free.
 It adds additional burden, especially if there are a lot of entities.
 Therefore it is not a silver bullet.